 Lady Morrigan followed Roselyn across the lobby toward the hall leading to the sickroom.
 Roselyn stopped outside the door and turned to Morrigan.
 “Must you seduce every man who comes

 “Just the good ones,” Morrigan replied smiling.
-Then noticed how rigid Roselyn was.
+Then appeared to notice how rigid Roselyn was.
 “You’re interested in Captain Tamir?”

-Roselyn didn’t reply, but turned and opened the sickroom door.
+Roselyn did not reply, but turned and opened the sickroom door.

 Morrigan said, “You are!”